FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 9. Remove the supernatant thoroughly
 10. Resuspend the algae with 650uL PBS and homogenize.
 Freeze and store.

 _Note_: You want to make sure that the samples is free of host remainings and dirt, which may clog the GUAVA.
+Samples can be processed using cell strainers (40um)

 **Measuring symbiont cell density**

 #### System Start-up

 1. Turn on the laptop computer.
 2. When the computer is finished booting up, turn on the guava easyCyte HT System.
 The power switch is located half-way up on the right side at the back of the instrument.
 3. Start guavaSoft Software by double-clicking the guavaSoft application icon on the desktop.